WE ARE OPEN FOR THE 2025 SEASON

 800,000-1,200,000 Scoville units.

 So this little guy is a cross between a Carolina Reaper and a Chupetinho.
 It was supposed to be close to a super-hot heat, but was a dud for us last year--no heat.
 HOWEVER, it was the perfect companion pepper to make hot sauces with super-hot peppers.
 It tamed the heat level while keeping the flavor profile.
 Caution: this is an unstable variety so you may end up with hot peppers.
-Seeds and info from White Hot Peppers.
 UPDATE: HOT THE SECOND YEAR!

 1,000,000 or 0 Scoville units.